lpke/config/README.md

-# Very messy config repository
+# A very messy config repository

 Where I've been crudely backing up some important config files.